stoeps13/connections-doc/source/user/files/t_files_view_a_file_with_docs.md

 |Microsoft™ Word|.doc, .docx, .dot, .dotx|
 |Microsoft PowerPoint|.ppt, .pptx, .pot, .potx|
 |Microsoft Excel|.xls, .xlsx, .xlsm, .xlt, .xltx|
+|Adobe™ Reader|.pdf!!! note
-|Adobe™ Reader|.pdf**Note:** When viewing .pdf files, if you have accessibility requirements, download the file and then open it using a third-party application that supports PDF accessibility.
+    When viewing .pdf files, if you have accessibility requirements, download the file and then open it using a third-party application that supports PDF accessibility.

 |
 |Image files|.jpg, .gif, .png|